asalda/FiCUS/README.md

 ## Description
-`FiCUS` is a customized `Python` script to fit the stellar continuum of extragalactic ultraviolet (UV) spectra.
+`FiCUS` is a customized `Python` script to fit the stellar -continuum of extragalactic ultraviolet (UV) spectra.
 In short, it takes observed-frame wavelength, flux density (with errors) and user-defined mask arrays, and returns an estimation of the galaxy light-weighted stellar age, metallicity and dust extinction, as well as other secondary Spectral Energy Distribution (SED) parameters.

 The code was first presented in [Saldana-Lopez et al. 2022b](https://ui.adsabs.harvard.edu/abs/2022arXiv221101351S/abstract), but the methodology was previously described and tested in [Chisholm et al. 2019](https://ui.adsabs.harvard.edu/abs/2022arXiv221101351S/abstract).
 A previous version of the code has been used in other papers such as [Gazagnes et al. 2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..29G/abstract), [Gazagnes et al. 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...639A..85G/abstract) and [Saldana-Lopez et al. 2022a](https://ui.adsabs.harvard.edu/abs/2022A%26A...663A..59S/abstract).